17-18: 7th, McBookie.com West Region Super League Division One

 It was not until 1918/19 that the Glens won the Scottish Junior Cup again, beating St. Anthony's 1-0.
 That was another of the great Glens sides - Edwards, Mackie, Hopewell, Bagan, Shields, McLellan, Bennett, Lawrie, Gordon, Dempster, Cameron.

-Glencairn's third "Scottish" win was in season 1926/27 and the satisfaction was all the greater because it was Cambuslang Rangers, their great local rivals, who were defeated 2-1.
+Glencairn's third "Scottish" win was in season 1926/27 and the satisfaction was all the greater because it was Cambuslang Rangers, their great local rivals, who were defeated 2-1 in the final.
 The Glens won the Scottish Junior Cup again for the last time in season 1938/39 when Shawfield went down 2-1.

-Over the Century the Glens have contested many, many competitions and have had many successes.
-In the last three seasons Glencairn have won the Central Sectional League Cup, the Stagecoach Central District League Division One title, and the Stagecoach West Region Super League Division One title.
+Over the club's history The Glens have contested many, many competitions and have had many successes, the most recent being the Central Sectional League Cup in 2007, the Stagecoach Central District League Division One title in 2009, and the Stagecoach West Region Super League Division One title in 2010.
 The only trophy to elude the 'Cairn is the West of Scotland Cup - maybe in the next 100 years ?